softlayer/sl-ember-test-helpers/UPGRADE-NOTES.md

 * Update CHANGELOG.md
 * After changes have been committed:
     * Tag new version
         * Do this via the use of Annotated Tags, as described in [http://git-scm.com/book/en/Git-Basics-Tagging](http://git-scm.com/book/en/Git-Basics-Tagging).
 Tag names follow the format of "v<version>", where "v" is the literal character and "<version>" follows [Semantic Versioning[(http://semver.org/).
-Be certain to also [Share the Tag](http://git-scm.com/book/en/Git-Basics-Tagging#Sharing-Tags) after created.
+    * Then run these steps:
+        * `npm version x.x.x`, where *x.x.x* is the Semantic Version of the changeset
+        * `git push origin master`
+        * `git push origin --tags`
+        * `npm publish`